🔍 공개 퀴즈 검색

 1. Tertiary consumers are pickier eaters

-2. Much less energy available at higher trophic levels ✓
+2. Much less energy available at higher levels ✓

 Biomass pyramids can be inverted in aquatic ecosystems because:

-3. Phytoplankton reproduce so rapidly their low standing biomass supports larger consumer biomass ✓
+3. Phytoplankton reproduce fast; low biomass supports larger consumers ✓

 What happens to energy that doesn't transfer to the next trophic level?

-2. Lost as heat, waste, and used for growth/metabolism ✓
+2. Lost as heat, waste, and metabolism ✓

 Eating lower on the food chain (e.g., plants instead of meat) is more efficient because:

-3. Less energy is lost through fewer trophic transfers ✓
+3. Less energy lost through fewer trophic transfers ✓

 Gross primary productivity (GPP) includes:

-2. All energy captured by photosynthesis before any is used by plants ✓
+2. All energy captured by photosynthesis before plant use ✓

 4. Only energy available to consumers